 Developing emotional intelligence enables us to manage emotions effectively and avoid being derailed, for example, by a flash of anger.
 Children with higher emotional intelligence are better able to pay attention, are more engaged in school, have more positive relationships, and are more empathic.
-Today we present 6 useful tips on how to develop emotional intelligence in your child.

 1.Label your feelings: